top of page

 • independent review of methodology, interpretation, and scientific claims,

-3) Nature of Appointment (Regulatory Notice)
+3) Nature of Appointment (Regulatory and Status Notice)

 Project-Governance Designations

-Independent Contractor / Consultant Engagement (where paid)
+Independent Contractor / Consultant Engagement (Where Paid)

-Where payment is provided, research leadership services are delivered under a separate written Independent Contractor / Consultancy Agreement (or equivalent services agreement).
-These are not employment positions and do not include employee entitlements (e.g., leave, superannuation).
-The existence of a project title does not create employment, partnership, or ownership rights.
+Where payment is provided, research leadership or advisory services are delivered under a separate written Independent Contractor Agreement, Consultancy Agreement, or equivalent services agreement.
+These are not employment appointments and do not include employee entitlements such as leave, superannuation, or employment benefits, unless expressly stated in a separate written contract.

 Non-Accredited Supervision

-NanoTRIZ is not a TEQSA-registered higher education provider.
-These roles involve professional research leadership and project governance.
-They do not represent accredited higher-degree supervision (e.g., PhD supervision) on behalf of NanoTRIZ, nor do they imply enrolment, academic credit, or university status.
+These roles do not constitute accredited higher-degree supervision, including PhD supervision on behalf of NanoTRIZ, and they do not imply enrolment, academic credit, degree authority, or university status.

 4) Recommended Public Listing (CV / LinkedIn)

-Recommended formats (examples):
+Recommended formats may include:

-• External Principal Investigator (Project-based, Consultant), NanoTRIZ Innovation Institute (Australia)
+• External Principal Investigator (Project-Based, Consultant), NanoTRIZ Innovation Institute (Australia)

 • Project Principal Investigator (Independent Consultant), NanoTRIZ Innovation Institute (Australia)

-• Scientific Lead (Project-based, Contractor), NanoTRIZ Innovation Institute (Australia)
+• Scientific Lead (Project-Based, Contractor), NanoTRIZ Innovation Institute (Australia)

-• Project Lead (Project-based, Contractor), NanoTRIZ Innovation Institute (Australia)
+• Project Lead (Project-Based, Contractor), NanoTRIZ Innovation Institute (Australia)

 • Senior Scholar (Affiliate), NanoTRIZ Innovation Institute (Australia)